nkratzke/pingpong/README.md

 So we can vary the message size (and therefore the network load) between host 1 and host 2.

 This setting shall be used to analyse the impact of infrastructures where host 1 and host 2 are running on.
+The deployment above stays the same for every experiment.
+Just the underlying infrastructure of host 1 and host 2 changes.
+Thererfore variations of benchmark results can be assigned to changing infrastructures.

+For example you could be interested of the impact by several deployment strategies.
+IaaS cloud service providers normally provide options to deploy hosts into the same zone, into the same region or even into different regions.
+Normally network performance decreases from within zone to cross-zone and to cross-region.
+But how big is this impact?

+To figure this out you can derive several experiments for example with Amazon Web Services EC2 service.

+- Your reference data could be to deploy host 1, host 2 into the same AWS availability zone (assumed to show best network performance).
+- Your first experiment could be to deploy host and host 2 into different availability zones to measure a cross-zone impact of deployments (assumed to show middle network performance).
+- Your second experiment could be to deploy host 1 and host 2 into different regions to measure a cross-region impact of deployments (assumed to show worst network performance).